Martin Tsvetanov Wins Record-Breaking Eureka Main Event at EPT Prague

 FAQ

-What is the shotgun app?
+What is the game buckshot shot Roulette?

-What color are the bullets in Buckshot Roulette?
+What is the lore behind Buckshot Roulette?